silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/06_Javascript_Development.md

 You can also use the [jQuery.metadata Plugin](http://docs.jquery.com/Plugins/Metadata/metadata) to serialize data into properties of DOM elements.
-This is useful if you want to encode element-specific data in markup, for example when rendering a form element through the SilverStripe templating engine.
+This is useful if you want to encode element-specific data in markup, for example when rendering a form element through the Silverstripe CMS templating engine.

 Example: Restricted numeric value field